Skip to content

 end

-Behaviour on shutdown
+Behaviour on Shutdown

 After the shutdown is issued, Karafka will finish processing the current job.
 After it is processed, will mark it as consumed and will close.
 Other jobs that may be buffered will not be processed and picked up after the process is started again.

-Behaviour on revocation
+Behaviour on Revocation

 Revocation awareness is not part of the standard Active Job adapter.
 We recommend you either: